Premai/GettingAndCleaningData/README.md

 * Tidy-up the list by removing non-alphanumeric character
 * Apply the new list to the data frame
 * Create a new data frame by finding the mean for each combination of subject and label using aggregate() function
-* Write the tidied data set to a comma separated csv file
+* Write the tidied data set to a comma separated csv and txt file.